dyaraev/spark-jms-connector/README.md

   .awaitTermination()
 ```

-_More information about the connector is and its configuration can be found in the [documentation](http://github.com)._
+_More information about the connector and its configuration can be found in the [documentation](https://dyaraev.github.io/spark-jms-connector/)._

 ## Disclaimer